 Frequently Asked Questions about Satellite Internet

 Satellite internet does not require a phone line, which is why satellite internet is so beneficial to people who live in remote areas.

-Current satellite internet technology can deliver internet access at speeds of 12 Mbps to 100 Mbps.
+Current satellite internet technology can deliver internet access at speeds of up to 12 Mbps to 100 Mbps.